Housing Terms and What They Mean

 -

-An ordered list of households who have applied for housing assistance through a Housing Authority or private landlord.
+An ordered list of households who have applied for housing assistance through a housing authority or private landlord.
 Waiting lists are used when affordable housing demand exceeds the supply of available assistance.

 - Workforce Housing